“Panoramas are the stitching together of the scenes of life’s givings” ~Katy Did

 The Silverado Canyon is beautifully situated in the Santa Ana Mountains in Orange County, California.
 It has a rich history of silver mining, timber harvesting, and even coal mining.
 If you look hard enough you can find fossils still in the area.
 Many creeks and hiking trails can be found throughout the hills and people enjoy the serenity that mother nature provides here.

 It was an artist colony at one time and still hosts a country fair once a year.
-The Historical town of Silverado is situated in the canyon itself, and is a perfect place to stop and refresh at the Silverado Cafe before moving on to seek out more trails, and in my case, photographs.
+The Historic town of Silverado is situated in the canyon itself and is a perfect place to stop and refresh at the Silverado Cafe before moving on to seek out more trails, and in my case, photographs.

 A ride, drive, or even a bicycle ride on a beautiful day this time of year will provide your eyes with quite a few colors starting to peep out from Winter.
 The terrain is classic California painted with Oak trees and wildflowers.
 Yes, beware of the locals, as in snakes and big kitty cats.
 This is their territory.
 Even though the signs of human takeover is at hand… it is their land so be wise.